Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Aicardi syndrome

-Aicardi syndrome is presumed to be an X-linked condition reported exclusively in females, leading to the hypothesis that a mutated gene on the X chromosome causes lethality in males.
+Aicardi syndrome is presumed to be an X-linked condition reported exclusively in females, leading to the hypothesis that an altered gene on the X chromosome causes lethality in males.
 The syndrome is classically defined as agenesis of the corpus callosum, chorioretinal lacunae, and infantile spasms, with a characteristic facies.
 Additional brain, eye, and costovertebral defects are often found.[

 Beckwith-Wiedemann syndrome and hemihyperplasia